patrickstowell/PHY303-Lectures/phy303-unit1-introduction-and-structure.md

 M(\alpha) = 4.0026u \\
 $$

+**Additional Clarification (04/2024)** :
+Note that here for the alpha mass contribution we have used the mass of a **Helium atom** as this encapsulates that the 2 extra electrons have to go somewhere.

-This means the mass deficit, $Q$, is given by
+This means the mass deficit energy, $Q$, is given by

 $$
-Q = 209.9828u - 205.9794u - 4.0026u = 0.0058u
+Qc^{2} = (209.9828u - 205.9794u - 4.0026u)c^{2} = 0.0058u ~c^{2}
 $$

-If we assume that all the energy goes into the kinetic energy of the alpha given it has much smaller mass this gives the maximum kinetic energy in standard units as
+This energy will be split between the alpha and daughter nuclei, however if we assume that all the energy goes into the kinetic energy of the alpha given it has much smaller mass this gives the maximum kinetic energy of the alpha in standard units as

 $$
 K_\alpha = 5.40~\textnormal{MeV} = 8.65175 \times 10^{-13} J
 $$

-Subbing this back into our equation for the distance gives
+Subbing this maximum back into our equation for the distance gives

 $$
 d = 4.905 \times 10^{-14}~\textnormal{m}